 The stomach worms usually of secondary importance are Trichostrongylus

-as an additive effect in mixed infections with haemonchus.
+as an additive effect in mixed infections with Haemonchus.
 However,

 in warmer sub-tropical areas, Trichostrongylus spp. are

 important pathogens in grazing ruminants.
-Ostertagia
+Teladorsagia

 appears to be much less important in the United States than